-We ventured out to the furniture stores and I fell in love with a few dining room sets.
-I couldn’t wrap my head around spending a $1000 on a set.
+We ventured out to the furniture stores, and I fell in love with a few dining room sets.
+I couldn’t wrap my head around spending $1000 on a set.
 Why?

-Instead I knew I had to paint it.
-My husband said this table can’t be sanded down because it’s not real wood.
+Instead, I knew I had to paint it.
+My husband said this table couldn’t be sanded down because it’s not real wood.

 In comes Chalk paint.

-Chalk paint is a great choice for pieces without needing a ton of prep work.
+Chalk paint is a great choice for pieces without needing much prep work.

 I’m in a blue phase.
-We recently did our kitchen cabinets a deep blue and I love it.
-Over in the dining room when I made over an old wood corner cabinet, I choose blue hues.
+We recently made our kitchen cabinets a deep blue, which I love.
+Over in the dining room, when I made over an old wood corner cabinet, I chose blue hues.

 They didn’t have any of this color chalk paint at our local Walmart.
 I went with the next best option.
-A blue and a white chalk paint from Walmart would do.
-Each can was $19.99.
-You can order it online, but when I’m in the mood to get a project started I have to get it started now.
+A blue and white chalk paint from Walmart would do.
+Each can be $19.99.
+You can order it online, but when I’m in the mood to get a project started, I have to get it started now.